MeganNyhan/CI_PP5_SALT/README.md

 ### Accessibility
-<p> To Validate the Accessibility of the site I used the Wave Web Accessibility Validator.</p>
+<p> To Validate the Accessibility of the site I used the Wave Web Accessibility Validator.
+The code passed with a few errors mainly surrounding the mailchimp form in the footer, empty buttons linked to the backend and H5 tags that use font awesome icons instead of text.</p>

 <details><summary>Home page</summary>
 <img src="docs/accessibility/home-access.png"></details>